containerize/docker-symfony/ReadMe.md

 ## Prerequisites

-#### copy docker-compose.yml & other folders/files to symfony-project dir:
+#### Copy docker-compose.yml & other folders/files to symfony-project dir:

 ```
 .